MILFORD SOUND CRUISES – The Most Beautiful Cruise

-The Milford Sound cruises are one of the must things to do on New Zealand’s south island.
-If you want to experience the majestic fiords and waterfalls of Milford Sound from up close, then booking a cruise is the best way to go.
-From the water you can really take in the scale of the bluffs and feel the power of the waterfalls.
-If you’re lucky you might even see some wildlife such as seals, dolphins and penguins.
-There are different Milford Sound tours available, either from Queenstown by coach or flight.
-But you can also just book a Milford Sound Cruise and get there with your rental car.
+Embarking on a Milford Sound cruise is one of the highlights on New Zealand’s South Island.
+It is unquestionably the best way to experience the majesty of Milford Sound with its towering fiords and gushing waterfalls.
+On the boat, you can truly take in the scale of the sheer rock faces and sense the force of the waterfalls.
+If you’re lucky, you might even see some local wildlife such as seals, dolphins and penguins.
+There are many different Milford Sound tours available, either including transport from Queenstown by coach or flight, or just the Milford Sound Cruise if you have your rental car to get to Milford Sound shore.
 In this complete guide you will find out about the different Milford Sound cruises, what to expect, the best time for a Milford Sound cruise and much more!

 Best Milford Sound Cruises

-If you think there’s only one type of cruise in Milford Sound, think again!
-There are actually quite some different Milford Sound scenic cruises varying in type of boat, duration of the cruise (there is even an overnight cruise!), and additional activities you can book.
+There are many different Milford Sound Cruises to choose from, all varying in type of boat, duration of the cruise (there is even an overnight cruise!), and additional activities you can book such as kayaking in Milford Sound.
 So which Milford Sound Cruise fits you the best depends on your preferences!
 Let’s dive into the different options below.
 Just make sure to book your cruise in advance as tickets sell out quickly because a cruise in Milford Sound is such a popular activity in New Zealand!

 Milford Sound Sightseeing Nature Cruise

-This is the most popular Milford Sound tour with Southern Discoveries.
-Depart from Milford Wharf and cruise past Mitre Peak and the cascading waterfalls.
-You will see Bowen Falls, Stirling Falls and Seal Point while searching the deep fiord for marine life including bottlenose dolphins and New Zealand fur seals.
-A lunch is optional if selected at time of booking this Milford Sound nature cruise.
+This 2-hour cruise is a very popular option and is provided by Mitre Peak Cruises.
+Just like all other boats you will depart from Milford Haven and cruise past Mitre Peak and Lady Elizabeth Bowen Falls.
+Then you continue along Stirling Falls and Seal Rock while searching the dark waters of the Sound for marine life including bottlenose dolphins and New Zealand fur seals.
+Lunch is optional if selected at the time of booking.
+This is without a doubt one of the best Milford Sound day cruises.

-→ Book here your Milford Sound Sightseeing Cruise with optional lunch
+→ Book here your Milford Sound Nature Cruise with optional lunch

 Milford Sound Cruise with Kayak Tour